open-energy-transition/MapYourGrid/docs/tools.md

 2. Press `CTRL+F`and search for `fixme=*`.
 3. In the todo list window press `Add`.
 4. After you fixed and issues please remove the fixme tag.

-#### OpenData Plugin
-The OpenData plugin will allow you to load all kinds of GIS formats directly into JOSM.

-1. Download the `OpenData` plugin for JOSM.
-Go to Edit > Preferences.
-Search for `OpenData`, select it and press OK.
-1. You should now be able to import much more data formats like (csv, xls, ods, kml, kmz, shp, mif) as another hint layer into JOSM.

 ### <div class="tools-header">Open Infrastructure Map - Nighttime Lights and Osmose </div></h3>
 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">